Cellular Energy

 of a granum

-Granum : A granum is a stack of thylakoids within the chloroplasts where the light-dependent reactions of photosynthesis occur.
+granum : A stack of thylakoids in the chloroplast, involved in the light reactions of photosynthesis.

 .